VelampudiRohit/SQL_Activity_DPS_JAVA-1/README.md

 ```

 ## SQL Fundamentals Query
-1. Display the name of movies, movie type is starts with Drama:
+1. Display the name of movies, movie type is starts with Drama: `SELECT * FROM movie WHERE Movietype LIKE 'Drama%';`
-2. Display the movies acted by actor Ayushmann:
+2. Display the movies acted by actor Ayushmann: `SELECT * FROM movie WHERE Heroname='Ayushmann';`
-3. Display the count of movies, having length above 18:
+3. Display the count of movies, having length above 18: `SELECT COUNT(Length) FROM movie WHERE length>18;`
-4. Display the movie having minimum length:
+4. Display the movie having minimum length: ` SELECT Moviename , MIN(length) FROM movie;`
-5. Display all the details of movie, the language that first name starts with ‘T’:
+5. Display all the details of movie, the language that first name starts with ‘T’: `SELECT * FROM movie WHERE language LIKE 'T%';`
-6. Display the movie name, hero name, heroine name whose having maximum length:
+6. Display the movie name, hero name, heroine name whose having maximum length: `SELECT Moviename,Heroname ,Heroine  , MAX(length) FROM movie;`
-7. Display the movie name, hero name, heroine name the movie released after 15 march 2018:
+7. Display the movie name, hero name, heroine name the movie released after 15 march 2018: `SELECT Moviename,Heroname ,Heroine FROM movie WHERE Releaseddate > 20180315;`
-8. Display the count of thriller movies:
+8. Display the count of thriller movies: `SELECT COUNT(Movietype) FROM movie WHERE Movietype='Thriller';`
-9. Display the count of movies whose released before 15 march 2018:
+9. Display the count of movies whose released before 15 march 2018: `SELECT * from movie where Releaseddate < 20180315; `
-10. Display the release date of the movie name ‘Zero’:
+10. Display the release date of the movie name ‘Zero’: `SELECT Releasedate FROM movie WHERE Moviename='Zero';`
-11.Display the actor name that acted with ‘Amy’:
+11. Display the actor name that acted with ‘Amy’: `SELECT Heroname FROM movie WHERE Heroine='Amy';`
-12.Display the Count of maximum movies released in a month of October:
+12. Display the Count of maximum movies released in a month of October: `SELECT COUNT(*) FROM movie WHERE  `
-13.Display the movienames whose production id is same for different languages:
+13. Display the movienames whose production id is same for different languages: `SELECT * FROM movie WHERE ;`

 ## SQL Advanced Query
 1. Write the query to display productionid, production name with total number movies produced by each.